zlatko-michailov/abc/doc/tutorials/endpoint.md

     const char* root_dir,
     const char* files_prefix);
 ```
-- `port` - The port on which the enpoint will listen.
+- `port` - The port on which the endpoint will listen.
 While the port is a number, it is accepted as a `const char*`.
 The reason for that is that the underlying POSIX socket API, specifically the `getaddrinfo()` expects this as a `const char*`.
 - `listen_queue_size` - This parameter is also required by the underlying POSIX socket API.